tboie/universal_phreak_generator/README.md

 <br/>

-## Why does blinker with middle at 0,0 have dead energy floating point difference?
+## Blinker with middle at 0,0 has bounding box dead energy change floating point difference?

 ```
   1.0000000000000036